github/docs/content/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication.md

 {% data reusables.two_fa.mandatory-2fa-contributors-2023 %}
 {% endif %}

 You can configure two-factor authentication (2FA) using a mobile app{% ifversion fpt or ghec %} or via text message{% endif %}.
-You can also add a security key.
+After you have configured 2FA using a mobile app{% ifversion fpt or ghec %} or via text message{% endif %}, you can then also add security keys as alternate 2FA methods.

 We strongly recommend using a time-based one-time password (TOTP) application to configure 2FA{% ifversion fpt or ghec %}, and security keys as backup methods instead of SMS.
 TOTP applications are more reliable than SMS, especially for locations outside the United States{% endif %}.
 Many TOTP apps support the secure backup of your authentication codes in the cloud and can be restored if you lose access to your device.